 Have you covered how to compose a CV for submitting to galleries in your professional development series?
 I'm trying to figure out how to do that now and it seems most advice on the web isn't geared towards artists.
 Thanks, Tracey Bell

-In the beginning of your career, I would put your formal education at the top.
+At the beginning of your career, I would put your formal education at the top.
 Thirty years from graduation, it just seems that your education is a little less relevant and it might move further down on your resume.

 Put the most important items at the top and work your way down to less important items.